arskom/spyne/README.rst

 jumping through hoops just to expose their services using multiple protocols and transports.

-From another perspective, Spyne is a framework for building distributed solutions that strictly follow the MVC pattern, where Model = `spyne.model`, View = `spyne.protocol` and Controller = `user code`.
+In other words, Spyne is a framework for building distributed solutions that strictly follow the MVC pattern, where Model = `spyne.model`, View = `spyne.protocol` and Controller = `user code`.